 Most users have a task in mind when they visit a site.
 A modal newsletter form popping up can interrupt and distract them from their task.
 They have to process the modal, look for the close button and click it before they can resume their task.
 This adds unnecessary seconds to their task completion time.

 Modal newsletter forms are so disruptive that Google has decided to penalize sites that use them.
-The reason is because they get in the way of the user’s task.
-Users don’t visit sites to subscribe to a newsletter.
-They are there to access content.
+They did this because unsolicited modal windows obstruct the user’s task.
+Users don’t visit sites to subscribe to a newsletter, they’re there to access content.
 Your newsletter form should never block content.

 Focus on Quality Subscribers, Not Quantity